For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 However, you may find the bank is reluctant to give you a loan in the first place, as whether you're eligible very much depends on your credit rating.

-It's also true that banks tend not to be so interested in smaller loans (as they won't make much money off them), so this might not be your best option.
+Banks might also be less interested in smaller loans (as they won't make much money from them), so this might not be your best option.

 8. Seek professional advice

-If you're feeling really stuck in that you've exhausted every option on this list and still have no money coming in, we have one last suggestion: speak to a professional.
+If you've exhausted your other options and still have no money coming in, speak to a professional.

-There are so many charities out there with staff who are trained to talk people out of difficult situations just like yours.
+There are so many charities out there with staff who are trained to help people through difficult situations just like yours.

 For example, StepChange (0800 138 1111) or the National Debtline (0808 808 4000) will be happy to run through your options and assess your individual case with you (and they'll respect your anonymity).